pramatias/rustbook/intermediate_step/rustbook74gpt.md

 // --snip--
 ```

-But fear not, my friend, because Rust has got our backs.
+But fear not, because Rust has got our backs.
 We can use nested paths
 to bring all those items into scope in just one line.
 It's like a magical
 compression technique for our use statements.